 While Frankfurt’s modern skyline, the most impressive of its kind in Europe (well, at least west of Moscow), might leave you to draw a quick conclusion about what the city’s all about, the historic district of Sachsenhausen will quickly have you second-guessing yourself.

 Located on the southern banks of the Main River, Sachsenhausen was once a separate town from the rest of Frankfurt.
 Much like pockets of Frankfurt’s Altstadt to the north, the narrow cobblestoned streets of Sachsenhausen burst with that traditional small-town German charm that we’ve all come to love.
 (Thanks to its enchanting atmosphere, it’s also one of the top choices for where to stay in Frankfurt.)

 Aside from simply enjoying the atmosphere, Sachsenhausen is famous for its apple cider taverns (Apfelweinkneipe).
-Don’t miss a chance to slip into an 18th-century pub in Sachsenhausen to sip on some crisp & satisfying local apfelwein, an absolute must-do activity in Frankfurt.
+Don’t miss a chance to slip into an 18th-century pub in Sachsenhausen to sip on some crisp & satisfying local apfelwein and some traditional Hessen culinary specialities.

 Relax in the Palmengarten

 If you thought Frankfurt was all metal and glass, whisk away to a different world with a visit to the Palmengarten, a massive 54-acre botanical garden that’s the largest in all of Germany.
 Completed in 1871, this famous park assembles a dream team of over six thousand plant species from all around the world.

 Ranging between rainforests and desert, nearly every ecosystem is covered among the Palmengarten’s open-air and greenhouse exhibits.
 The Palmengarten is also one of the top places to visit in Frankfurt with kids thanks to its children’s playground, boat rides around the lake, and the Palmengarten Express, a small train that journeys through the park.